dseeley/jenkins-ansible/README.md

 # jenkins-ansible

-This is used to provision Jenkins master & slave, each in docker and able to provision docker containers.
+This Ansible role is used to provision Jenkins master & slave, each in docker and able to provision docker containers.
 Also configures Jenkins Job builder for complete IaC deployment.

 This project is designed to operate using [clusterverse](https://github.com/dseeley/clusterverse) to manage the base infrastructure.
 Please see the [README.md](https://github.com/dseeley/clusterverse/blob/master/README.md) there for instructions on deployment.
+There is an EXAMPLE folder that can be copied as a new project root.

 ## Configuration
 Default configuration is stored in `roles/jenkins/_common/defaults/main.yml`.
 Override in the `cluster_defs/**/app_vars.yml` files.